Thomuscle/TrafficManagerMod/INSTRUCTIONS.md

 ## Setting up a development environment
 - Install Steam (http://store.steampowered.com/about/).
-- Once steam is installed, use steam to purchase Cities: Skylines.
+- Once Steam is installed, use Steam to purchase Cities: Skylines.
-- Install Cities: Skylines through steam.
+- Install Cities: Skylines through Steam.
 - Open Cities: Skylines.
-- Once the Main menu for Cities: Skylines has loaded, select steam workshop.
+- Once the Main menu for Cities: Skylines has loaded, select Steam Workshop.
 - In the Steam overlay that appears, enter in the search bar: slowspeed.
-- Click the green '+' that appears when you hover over the search result.
+- Click the green '+' that appears when you hover over the search result called Slow Speed by Scott.
 - Then type in the search bar: sky tower.
-- Click the green '+' that appears when you hover over the search result with 4 stars.
+- Click the green '+' that appears when you hover over the search result with 4 stars called Sky Tower by Krodge.
 - Exit the overlay and then the game.
 - Install Visual Studio with .NET framework 4.0 or above (https://www.visualstudio.com/).
 - Install git (https://git-scm.com/downloads).